Buttonwood Agreement

-The Buttonwood Agreement is the founding document of what is now New York Stock Exchange and is one of the most important financial documents in U.S. history.
+The Buttonwood Agreement is the founding document of what is now the New York Stock Exchange and is one of the most important financial documents in U.S. history.
 The agreement organized securities trading in New York City and was signed on May 17, 1792 between 24 stockbrokers outside of 68 Wall Street.
 According to legend the signing took place under a buttonwood tree where their earliest transactions had occurred.
 The New York Stock Exchange celebrates the signing of this agreement on May 17, 1792 as its founding.

 History

 In March 1792, twenty-four of New York's leading merchants met secretly at Corre's Hotel to discuss ways to bring order to the securities business.
-Two months later, on May 17, 1792, these men signed a document called the Buttonwood Agreement, named after their traditional meeting place under a buttonwood tree – not because it was signed there.
+Two months later, on May 17, 1792, the group signed a document called the Buttonwood Agreement, named after their traditional meeting place under a buttonwood tree – not because it was signed there.

 There were too many brokers involved to meet under a tree.
 Business was conducted in various offices and coffee houses.
 In 1793, they coordinated their business inside the Tontine Coffee House on the corner of Wall and Water streets.

 The document is now part of the archival collection of the New York Stock Exchange.

+The site of the Buttonwood Agreement today is commemorated with a plaque on the side of the Wall Street Hotel, at the corner of Wall Street and Pearl Street.